-I probably shouldn't start my first blog post about being a math educator by sharing the fact that I never wanted to be a math teacher, and I am not particularly passionate about math per se.
+I probably shouldn't start my first blog post about being a math educator by sharing the fact that I never wanted to be a math teacher.
 I am passionate about teaching!
 Like many of you, I take my job seriously and pride myself on building a love of learning in my students.

 I majored in Middle Level Education: Multiple Subjects, and the requirements for this degree were strenuous to say the least.
 I ended up about one class short of a minor in English, History, Physical Education and Art.
 The Math and Science requirements were a little easier to obtain.
 Science required one Biology class and a middle level content test.
-Math required less.
-A middle level content test.
-That's right, I have not taken a math class since I was a junior in high school, and I am a math teacher!
+Math required a middle level content test, because I had tested out of taking math for this major.
+That's right, I have not taken a math class since I was in high school, and I am a math teacher!

 "How could that be?" you ask.
 My plan was to be an English/Social Studies teacher and hopefully teach a block class where I could engage the kids in large activities around our content.
 In fact, I thought my weak area after my undergrad was in English, so I enrolled in Grad School and earned an M.Ed with an emphasis in Literacy.
-Still no college math.
-Teaching math must have been meant to be, as my first job was taking over a classroom in which the teacher's schedule had English, Social Studies, Math and Honors Math all with 7th graders.
+Teaching math was meant to be though, as my first job was teaching English, Social Studies, Math and Honors Math all with 7th graders.

 This fact is hard for some math teachers to know and take me seriously.
 That is fine.
-Don't engage in a conversation with me about teaching because you view yourself as mathematically superior.
+You can choose to not engage in a conversation with me about teaching because you view yourself as mathematically superior.
 I'll be over here teaching, learning and improving my craft.